divyanshrajpoot07/Health_App/Health-App-main/README.md

-# Sunita's Health Companion - A React App for Elderly Care
+# Divyansh's Health Companion - A React App for Elderly Care

 ## Introduction